saleor/storefront/README.md

 🏎️ **Next.js 13**: Using the latest version of Next.js with file-based routing, React 18, Fast Refresh, Image Optimization and more.

-🔥 **App Router**: Written from scratch using App Router, the Storefront utilizes React Server Components, Data Cache and async components.
+🔥 **App Router**: Storefront utilizes React Server Components, Data Cache, and async components.

-🦄 **GraphQL best practices**: Reduced boilerplate and bundle size thanks to taking advantage of the GraphQL Codegen and `TypedDocumentString`.
+🦄 **GraphQL best practices**: Reduced boilerplate and bundle size thanks to GraphQL Codegen and `TypedDocumentString`.

-💳 **Payment Apps integration**: The checkout process is integrated with Saleor Payment Apps – just a few clicks away from using Adyen (Stripe is work in progress).
+💳 **Payment Apps integration**: The checkout process is integrated with Saleor Payment Apps – just a few clicks away from using Adyen (Stripe coming soon).

 🛠️ **Customizable CSS**: TailwindCSS can be extended or replaced with your favorite CSS solution.